ardaaras99/ardaaras99.github.io/_pages/about.md

 My scholarly curiosity is deeply rooted in the field of Natural Language Processing (NLP), specifically in its usage with in the Graph Represenation Learning (GRL) domain.

+My research is dedicated to unraveling the theoretical foundations of existing limitations and crafting innovative solutions to mitigate these challenges.
+Central to my endeavors is the creation of end-to-end training algorithms tailored for Generalized Representation Learning (GRL).
+I am committed to formulating a comprehensive strategy that not only transcends the current boundaries of understanding but also serves as a catalyst for the advancement of safer and more resilient learning systems in real-world applications.

 **My current research spans various areas, encompassing, but not limited to:**

 - semi-supervised fine-tuning of LLMs